erasmus-without-paper/ewp-specs-sec-cliauth-tlscert/README.md

 First, you will need to acquire a certificate with which you will be signing your requests.
-It is RECOMMENDED to acquire a CA-signed certificate, but you MAY also try using a self-signed one (remember that servers will be allowed to NOT accept self-signed certificates in near future).
+It is RECOMMENDED to acquire a CA-signed certificate, but you MAY also try using a self-signed one (remember that only a limited number of servers will accept self-signed certificates).

 ### Publish your choice